andreas-eklundh/Asset_allocation/README.md

 # Asset Allocation Exam Project

+## Data cleaning
+Data cleaning is conducted in the 'Data_cleaning'-type of files

 ## Reproducing findings:
 This git contains our code (and data) to reproduce the findings presented in the project.
 1. To reproduce the part 1, run the notebook Task_1.ipynb